-Keep in mind that the cost of long-term care is rising—the 2013 median annual rate for a private nursing room is $83,950, much of which is not covered by Medicare.1 As a result, access to a pool of tax-free money in a Roth IRA may be a valuable part of your financial safety net in retirement.
+Keep in mind that the cost of long-term care is rising—the 2015 national median daily rate for a private nursing room is $250, much of which is not covered by Medicare.2 As a result, access to a pool of tax-free money in a Roth IRA may be a valuable part of your financial safety net in retirement.

 For more information about retirement and financial planning, consult with a SunTrust Investment Services Inc. Financial Advisor or learn more about how SunTrust can help you plan your retirement.